 All persons creating or generating Discarded Items or Waste Matter are responsible for seeing that it is disposed of in the manner provided by law.
 Persons disposing of Discarded Items or Waste Matter must ensure that it is not illegally dumped.
-This responsibility includes not giving Discarded Items or Waste Matter to a person for disposal who is not authorized to legally dispose of Discarded Items or Waste Matter.
-A person whose Discarded Items or Waste Matter are illegally disposed of is jointly responsible for the illegal disposal along with the party who actually illegally disposed.
+This responsibility includes not giving Discarded Items or Waste Matter to a

-8.20.150 Responsibility of Lessor for Property of Lessee Illegally Dumped Following Vacation of Unit.
+8.20.140 Responsibility of Lessor for Property of Lessee Illegally Dumped Following Vacation of Unit. https://qcode.us/codes/southsanfrancisco/view.php?topic=8-8_20-8_20_130&frames=on

 A real property owner who rents commercial or residential property is responsible for the property of a tenant that was removed from the tenant's unit and illegally disposed of after the tenant vacates, whether voluntarily or involuntarily pursuant to this section.
 If the tenant's property is removed from the tenant's unit by the real property owner or an eviction or other process, the real property owner must see that the property is either retained for the tenant or properly disposed of in accordance with the law.
-To this end, the real property owner must cooperate with the tenant in working with the collector to dispose of the tenant's property is illegally disposed of by the tenant on public or private property in front of the tenant's former unit or the adjacent properties, the real property owner is responsible for having the tenant's property properly disposed of.
+To this end, the real property owner must cooperate with the tenant in working with the collector to dispose of the tenant's property, which can be done at the tenant's expense for any of the collector's fees or costs.
+If the tenant's property is illegally disposed of by the tenant on public or private property in front of the tenant's former unit or the adjacent properties, the real property owner is responsible for having the tenant's property properly disposed of.
 If the tenant's property is illegally disposed of at a different location, the real property owner must provide the tenant's forwarding information if it is within the real property owner's knowledge.